HKU-BAL/Clair3/docs/pileup_training.md

 **Options**

- - `--allow_duplicate_chr_pos` : for multiple coverages training, this options are required to avoid replace same variant sites from different coverages.
+ - `--allow_duplicate_chr_pos` : for multiple coverages training, this options are required to avoid replacing same variant sites from different coverages.
- - `--shuffle` :  as the input tensor are scanned in order of starting position, we shuffle the training data binary files with chunked iterator in advance to provide more variety. in the training process, we also apply index shuffling to reduce memory occupation.
+ - `--shuffle` :  as the input tensor are scanned in order of starting position, we shuffle the training data binary files with chunked iterator in advance to provide more variety.
+In the training process, we also apply index shuffling to reduce memory occupation.
  - `--maximum_non_variant_ratio` :  we set a maximum non-variant ratio (variant: non-variant = 1:5) for pileup model training, non-variants are randomly select from candidate set if exceeds the ratio,  otherwise, all non-variant will be selected for training.

 ## III.
 Model training